GST Registration for Non-Resident Taxable Person

 GST Deposit for Non-Resident Taxable Persons

 Non-resident taxable persons and casual taxable persons under GST are required to remit a deposit for GST registration.
 The amount of deposit for GST registration would equal the expected tax liability during the validity of the registration.
-Further, in case a non-resident taxable person requests for extension of GST registration, then tax must be deposited in advance based on the expected tax liability of the extension period.
+Further, if a non-resident taxable person requests for extension of GST registration, they must deposit tax in advance based on the expected tax liability of the extension period.

-Once, the GST registration application is filed by a non-resident taxable person; an application reference number would be generated for payment of advance tax.
-On payment of tax, the electronic cash ledger of the taxpayer is credited, and GST registration certificate is provided.
+Once a non-resident taxable person files the GST registration application, an application reference number is generated for payment of advance tax.
+On payment of tax, the electronic cash ledger of the taxpayer is credited, and a GST registration certificate is provided.

 Validity of GST Registration for Non-Resident Taxable Persons

 GST registration for casual taxable persons and non-resident taxable persons are provided with a validity period.
-The validity period would be based on the request of the taxable person, and the amount of GST deposit remitted.
-If a non-resident taxable person intends to extend the validity period of GST registration, an application can be made in FORM GST REG-11 before the end of the validity of the registration.
+The validity period would be based on the request of the taxable person and the amount of GST deposit remitted.
+If a non-resident taxable person intends to extend the validity period of GST registration, they can make an application in FORM GST REG-11 before the validity of the registration.

 Important Instructions for Non-Resident Taxpayers